ayanrasulova/PosturePal/README.md

 Then, the numbers are ran through an algorithm to determine a "posture quality score."
 This score is then displayed through our "live tracker" feature in the form of a graph, tracking a user's general changes in their posture over time.
 When a user's posture reaches a negative range, the webapp displays this to inform them and help them correct their spine.

 ## How we built it
+For the hardware, we needed to combine a power supply greater than 5 volts, an IMU to measure the necessary data, an RF Nano for wireless communication and a charging circuit to keep the batteries going after they lose their initial charge.
+As it was easy to collect from various uva students, the batteries used are reclaimed from rechargeable disposable vapes.
+However, they only provide 3.7V each, and safe recharging circuits on the market only supported up to 3.7V when we need 5.
+The new charging circuit consisted of an adafruit 3.7V battery charging circuit, two 3.7V vape batteries, and a 3PDT switch.
+The switch causes the batteries to alternate between being connected in parallel, where they can charge safely and in series where they can output 7.4V, a power supply within our desired range.
+The IMU, an Adafruit ICM 20649 6-DOF model, communicates important data with the RF Nano via I2C communication.

+For the front-end, we used Django to help build the website, styling our interface from scratch using CSS.

 ## Challenges we ran into